 Finish Line in Avon

-The only thing that was disheartening was finishing such a monster ride to find out they ran out medals :( I hope to see one in the mail soon, but til then I have my memories, stories, photos, and personal experience.
+The only thing that was disheartening was finishing such a monster ride to find out they ran out medals :( I had to be very patient, but luckily almost 2 weeks later, the medal arrived in the mail.
+I feel like the medal is the finishing touch to this beast of a ride!!!

 So in a nutshell, I am crazy enough to have done the Triple Bypass Ride.
-Would I do it again, I am not sure.
+Would I do it again, I am not sure, but seeing all the mountains gives me lots of places and events to put on my bucket list.
 I at least would know what to expect, but training is an issue in the midwest.
 This is an experience I will never forget and feel as a coach, athlete, cyclist, triathlete, and person I have grown physically, mentally, and emotionally.
 And I conquered one of the hardest ride in the US!
 Thank you to my family, friends, and athlete community for the love, support, and encouragement.